kombucha-js/react-rerenderers/README.md

-  Kombucha.js ES6 Module Convention in React.js (Komesmcoir)
+  Kombucha.js ES6 Module Convention in React.js (KOMESMCOIR)
 ---------------------------------------------------------------

 We defines the form of ES6 modules and its filename as described below.
-We call it Komesmcoir convention.
+We call it KOMESMCOIR convention.

-### The Purpose of Komesmcoir
+### Design Goal of KOMESMCOIR

-The design purpose of Komesmcoir is to implement scalable development of frontend applications especially with React-Router.
+The design purpose of KOMESMCOIR is to implement scalable development of frontend applications especially with React-Router.

 Modularizing components with React-Router is often complicated and tricky.
-And the solutions are tent to vary among the developpers; so we decided to define the unique convention for modules which are used in React.js applications to resolve style conflicts.
+And the solutions are tent to vary among the developers; so we decided to define the unique convention for modules which are used in React.js applications to resolve style conflicts.

-### The Filename of Every Module
+### Filename Convention

 Every module should be named starting with `unit_`.
 Use underscore as word separators.
 For example:

   - unit_main.js
   - unit_error_dialog.js
   - unit_user_managers.js

-### The Fields to be Defined in Every Komesmcoir Module
+### Fields to be Defined

 See the following example: